PACO-CPU/minimal-mistakes/_docs/023-test-tools.md

 $ make CONFIG=PACOCOnfigCPP -jN run-asm-tests
 ```

 To write your own test to the testsuite, look into the [riscv-tests](https://github.com/PACO-CPU/riscv-tests).
 A good example to start with is [add_approx.S](https://github.com/PACO-CPU/riscv-tests/blob/master/isa/rv64ui/add_approx.S).
-Once you added your own file, you need to rebuild the tests and add them to the [Makefrag](https://github.com/PACO-CPU/riscv-tests/blob/4019a9c000d7471cc5dca149fed206aae88fe35f/isa/rv64ui/Makefrag) of the same folder.
+Once you added your own file, you need to rebuild the tests and add your addition to the [Makefrag](https://github.com/PACO-CPU/riscv-tests/blob/4019a9c000d7471cc5dca149fed206aae88fe35f/isa/rv64ui/Makefrag) of the same folder.

 **Note:** The C Emulator should only be used for the approximate ALU.